 We also looked a lot at posted design from the 1930s-1960s, which tended to a very angular, geometric vibe while also staying very graphically crisp.
 That frequently meant shapes overlaid on large swaths of white background, which we gravitated toward.

 We worked with Atelier Cho Thompson to create both our logo and the framework for our homepage.
 I cannot recommend them highly enough.
 It was 100% their idea to connect what we verbalized about our brand – strong, clear, customer-friendly – to a graphic theme that felt just right for us.
-We also worked with Sitetech Media to adapt a BigCommerce theme into Atelier Cho Thompson’s design.
+We also worked with Sitetech Media to adapt a BigCommerce theme into Atelier Cho Thompson’s custom web design.
 Just as I said before, I cannot recommend them highly enough – not only are they incredibly adept at BigCommerce, they are really easy to work with.

 I should note that both teams were led by women.
 It was really important to us that everyone working on the site reflect our audience.”